What is Baptism?

 Many people in today’s culture have been baptized as infants.
 We celebrate their parent’s desire to commit their children to following God’s path.
 At Timber Ridge, we have periodic Parent & Child dedications instead of infant baptism.
 We believe that infant baptism differs from believer’s baptism.
 We practice believer’s baptism because we believe that believer’s baptism by immersion is consistent with what the Bible teaches throughout the New Testament.
 Believer’s baptism is a symbol of one’s own personal decision to follow Jesus.

-Our next Baptism Celebration is Sunday, January 21st at both TRC Campuses located in Stephenville and Hamilton.
+Our next Baptism Celebration is Sunday, February 25th in all services at both TRC Campuses located in Stephenville and Hamilton.